KSP-RO/ProceduralParts/README.txt

 * Deprecation support for StretchySRB - you can continue to use stretchy SRBs for your existing ships, but hide all the tanks so they don't appear in the VAB
 * A Module - TankContentSwitcher that can be applied to existing tanks (with say module manager) and allow their contents to be tweaked.
 Tweak any tank in the VAB into a Liquid fuel only or oxidizer tank.

-==== Acknowlagements ====

-ProceduralParts has an extended family tree:

-* StretchyTanks is the original module by the great Ancient Gammoner.
-* StretchySRBs was created and updated by NathanKell and e-dog.
-* ProceduralParts is a near complete re-write by Swamp Ig.

-Also featuring:

-* Models by Tiberion
-* Further textures by Chestburster and Dante80.
-* Config code by jsimmonds

 ==== Installation ====

 Just put the ProceduralParts folder into your GameData folder and you should be away.